 The job search can be an intimidating process.
-From writing a resume that grabs recruiters’ attention to writing a cover letter that communicates your passion for the role, you’ve pushed through it all to secure the coveted interview.
+From writing a resume that grabs recruiters’ attention to writing a cover letter communicating your passion for the role, you’ve pushed through it all to secure the coveted interview.

 Scoring that interview was no easy feat, so congratulations on getting it!
 Now it’s time to put that same energy into getting the job offer.
 Unlike building a resume, you can’t redo your interview or enlist a professional to help write it.